 8: Don’t Overgeneralise or Catastrophise

-Being on the receiving end of catastrophising makes some people decide to “sit on the fence” in a relationship.
+Being on the receiving end of catastrophising makes some people decide to “sit on the fence” in the relationship.
 They won’t fully commit if they see there’s a chance it may all fail.
-Fence siting is damaging for any relationship (see more below).
+Fence sitting is damaging for any relationship (see more below).

 9: Don’t Sit On the Fence

 As mentioned above, this is an insidiously damaging strategy that can appear safe.
 It appears safe because no one wants to commit to something that they’re not really sure of.
 But the strategy risks bringing the very thing that is feared into reality – the end of the relationship.